sscu-budapest/datazimmer/docs/notebooks/doc-002-glossary.rst

 Metadata
 ~~~~~~~~

-   Information about the data contained in artifacts
+   Information about the data contained in projects

 -  defines